Skylonatron/beanbean/README.md

 - [ ] add controls for when running on mac
 - [ ] add controls for when on phone
 - [ ] add grid system for beans falling
+- [ ] animate spins/movement
+- [ ] add horz/vert movement of main bean if sidebean is hitting a wall or beans
+- [ ]

 #### Tips
 * If any files are being added that are getting created automatically then add to .gitignore.
 Only push up code that you have updated.